Are Dogs Ticklish—and Should You Tickle Them? Here's What a Behavior Expert Recommends

 Where are dogs ticklish?
 Primarily on their paws.
 While the leathery pads on the bottom are designed to withstand most types of terrain and temperatures (as long as the surface isn't too hot or cold), the paw tops and those spaces between the pads are particularly touchy.

 "They're similar in that, just like people's feet may be more sensitive, dogs' paws have more receptors," she says.
-"Some pets love a paw massage, but other times they'll be aversive due to tickling."
-It shouldn't be a surprise to learn dogs' feet are ticklish—this is often one reason why nail trimming sometimes requires dedicated patience.
+"Some pets love a paw massage, but other times [a pet massage will] be aversive due to tickling."
+It shouldn't be a surprise to learn dogs' feet are ticklish—this is often one reason why nail trimming requires dedicated patience.

-Many animal behavior professionals recommend starting a pooch in puppy kindergarten to help them (and pet parents!) learn how to be properly handled, especially in preparation for veterinary visits, and to be more comfortable with their humans.
+Many animal behavior professionals recommend starting a pooch in puppy kindergarten to help them (and pet parents!) learn about handling, especially in preparation for veterinary visits.
+Handling practice also helps dogs feel more comfortable with their humans.
 This isn't an invitation to tickling, of course, but they might eventually be accepting of hand–to–paw contact, especially if putting a paw on you is one way they communicate.

 Other dogs' ticklish spots include their armpits (clinically known as the axillae) or ears.
 But there's one place most doggos frequently welcome some of your attention.
 "Under their collar may not be ticklish but may be itchy, so it feels good to get a nice scratch there!"
 Becker adds.